 Not every category of property is sampled and studied in every appraisal district.
 For the SDPVS, PTAD will generally sample properties in each property category in each school district if the category has a minimum percentage of school district value or a minimum dollar amount.
 Calculating the metrics used in the Appraisal District Ratio Study requires a minimum of five ratios resulting from either of the following: categories representing at least 25 percent of total appraisal district category value or five school districts or half the school districts in the appraisal district, whichever is less.
+A ratio study sample with fewer than five sales tends to have exceptionally poor reliability and is not very useful.10

 Certain property, including industrial property, special inventory property, taxable nonbusiness personal property and most property categories with 5 percent or less than a school district's tested categories' value, is excluded from the SDPVS and the data set for the Appraisal District Ratio Study.

-PTAD does not aggregate samples from Category D1, property categorized as qualified open-space land.
-The ratio derived for agricultural acreage receives a productivity appraisal utilizing an income capitalization methodology and not a median derived from a property sample.
-Because the method is not sales-based, PTAD does not calculate measures of appraisal uniformity for acreage receiving productivity appraisal.
+PTAD also does not aggregate samples from Category D1, property categorized as qualified open-space land.
+Because PTAD calculates the SDPVS Category D1 ratio by dividing the appraisal district's value of all land receiving productivity appraisal in the appraisal district by PTAD's estimate of the productivity value, no median is available for determining the measures of uniformity for the Appraisal District Ratio Study.
+As a result, PTAD does not calculate measures of appraisal uniformity for acreage receiving productivity appraisal.